Sophie-l-l/mobile_apps/README.md

 # mobile_apps
 This is an interactive media class from Tandon.
-Course material, homework and project.
+Course material (lecture notes and examples), homework and project.